microspectrometer/dev-kit-2020/README.md

     - main hurdle:
         - modify LabVIEW communication for the new firmware
     - approach:
-        - this is throw-away code to meet the Kulite deliverable
+        - this is throw-away code to ~~meet the Kulite deliverable~~ demo to PVP
         - Python interface is longer term
     - Tanya is handling machining of custom housing
         - this mounts to the LIS-770i daughterboard